salrashid123/cloud_run_grpc_auth/README.md

 Both library sets above for golang also implements a specific [TokenSource](https://godoc.org/golang.org/x/oauth2#TokenSource) that uses a source google identity to get its OIDC token as yet another standard TokenSource or Credentials.
 For implementation details, see [IdTokenSource](https://github.com/salrashid123/oauth2/blob/master/google/idtoken.go#L46).

-Furthermore, that TokenSource also implements the interfaces that gRPC understands _natively_.
-What that means is gRPC clients if given that tokens source will automatically acquire, use, referesh and manage the lifecycle of the OIDC token!
+Furthermore, that `oauth.TokenSource{}` also implements the interfaces that gRPC understands _natively_.
+What that means is gRPC clients if given that tokens source will automatically acquire, use, refresh and manage the lifecycle of the OIDC token!

 For details, the specific interface that does that for gRPC is: